todogroup/outbound-oss/Introduction.md

 * Peer review of each contribution by core experts improves quality and boosts developer skills
 * Make company visible as an attractive employer
 * Improve company's reputation, and with it the standing of developers in their communities

+### Give back and keep open source sustainable

+Open source software development is living from its communities.
+As mentioned above, the consumption of open source software helps to decrease costs and speed up development, but that's only possible because there is "the community" behind these projects maintaining the software.
+To keep the open source development model sustainable, each consumer of open source software has therefore the responsibility to think about ways how to support these projects.
+There are different ways of engagement and support:

+* contributions in terms of code, documentation, time (by testing software, for example)
+* monetary support (some important projects are maintained by developers who do this in their spare time and thus can only invest limited time in the project)
+* execute and support hackathons
+* etc. etc.

+It is important to understand that though open source software has no license costs when consuming it, it is not available for free.
+To keep these projects attractive for its consumers, steady engagement and support is required.
+That's why it is improtant to have a strategy for open source contributions in place.